 These are the USB connectors out there.

-Type A: This connector is commonly found on computers and hubs.
+Type A: This connector is commonly found on suicide squad full movie in hindi download and hubs.

 Type B: Large devices such as printers or scanners often use this connector.